Getting Started at YAAL

 Often, the first exposure a student has to theatre is as an audience member.
 Is your student expressing an interest, and nervous about what theatre is all about?
 We encourage you to bring them to one of our performances so they can see what happens on stage and get a feel for the space!
 After seeing a performance, they may decide they are ready to sing, dance, and live a story like they have just seen.
 We also have board members at our performances, so you can ask questions before or after the show.

-YAAL's Regular Workshops & Mainstages
+YAAL's Regular Programming

 Offered for actors ages 9-17 years old.
 These productions are tuition-based, and everyone who registers will be cast in a role.
-Students can expect quite a bit of independent reading, as well as stage blocking that will need to be practiced at home.
+Students can expect independent reading, as well as stage blocking that will need to be practiced at home.
 Depending on the role, some students will also need to work on line memorization, choreography, & vocal music at home.
 If you have questions about the age range, please reach out!

 Mainstage Productions

-Mainstages meet on during the day on Saturdays and some Sundays, with a full week of evening tech rehearsals prior to performance weekend.
-They have longer scripts with slightly higher demands, and are most often musicals.
-Students will perform 4 times during show weekend, and performances are to an open audience.
 The audition process is a little longer.
 For example: acting skills are assessed similarly to the workshops, and students may also sing a prepared song selection.
 They may be called back up to sing again, as well as learn & perform a group dance.

-Summer Camps
+Summer Programs

 YAAL Youngsters